IraSoro/peri/README.md

 ### How to build

-You can find full instruction about the project building in [BUILDING.md](https://github.com/IraSoro/peri/blob/master/BUILDING.md) file.
+You can find the full instruction about the project building in [BUILDING.md](https://github.com/IraSoro/peri/blob/master/BUILDING.md) file.

 ### Help with translation